counter-flow/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

     - title : " Make your work visible"
       images:
       - "images/service-1.png"
       content : "It is very hard to make teams work visible at scale.
-This introduces redundancies and inefficiencies.
 Indded, most of the teams fail on having the big picture and the lose collaboration opportunities.
       Counterflow connect teams via Slack status update reports based on JIRA."
       button:
         enable : true